A list of controls that can be used on a installer dialog.

 Radio Button Group

 Radio GroupHost for a group of radio buttons.
 This control has the "Push Like" flag which allows you to transform the radio buttons it contains into push buttons with two states (pressed and unpressed).
-Also, you can set the "Has Border" flag which removes the radio button group's grey background and shows it's border and the "Text" field's value (by default it's "RadioButtonGroup").
+Also, you can set the "Has Border" flag which removes the radio button group's grey background and shows its border and the "Text" field's value (by default "RadioButtonGroup").

 NoteThe value of the radio button group's property will be set to the selected radio button's value.